 The council has an important role to play as the place-leader for Luton in supporting the entire Luton system to deliver on the vision.
 In addition, the council is contributing towards the vision as an organisation through our own services and actions, as set out in the Corporate Plan.

-The council is currently working with stakeholders to refresh the Luton 2040 Vision and Corporate Plan, with the next version of each of these documents to be published in January 2023.
+The council has refreshed the Luton 2040 Vision and Corporate Plan, both of which were published in 2023.

 Corporate Governance